lambda826/My-Notebook/99 Interview/BQ.md

 - Pick a compelling and honest story that can articulate an actual situation.
 - Do not sugarcoat your answer with irrelevant details.
 - Briefly talk about the learnings you took from the situation.
+- Show that you proactively communicated the issue and its resolution to all the stakeholders.

 # Tell Me About A Time You Disaggreed With Someone